bcgov/data-publication/pages/dps_bcdc_w_open_govt_licence_other.md

 ---
 layout: default
 title: Open Government Licence - Other
-nav_order: 1
+nav_order: 127
 parent: Publication Workflow
 grand_parent: BC Data Catalogue
 has_toc: false
 ---

-## Creating an Open Government Licence
+## CREATING AN OPEN GOVERNMENT LICENSE

 The Broader Public Sector (BPS) is not permitted to use the OGL-BC and thus must create their own.
 These are suggested steps to create an Open Government Licence for your organization: